RSandAI/.github/profile/README.md

-RSandAI: REMOTE SENSIND AND ARTIFICIAL INTELLIGENCE GROUP GITHUB PAGE
+# RSandAI: REMOTE SENSING AND ARTIFICIAL INTELLIGENCE GROUP GITHUB PAGE

 This github page contains the research conducted under supervision of Prof. Elif SERTEL at Istanbul Technical University.
+We  shared repos of our ongoing activities.

 We share our codes and papers on Geospatial Artificial Intelligence topic specifically on Remote Sensing Data and Historical Maps.